viperleed/viperleed/doc/content/measurement/beam_alignment.rst

 whenever anything about the shielding, the electron gun, or the compensation coil setup changes.

+Note that you can use the camera live view in the **Devices** menu to assist with the alignment process.
+If you select your camera there and activate auto-contrast, you will struggle less with brightness changes when varying the beam energy.

 Initial alignment and compensation coil calibration
 ===================================================